 Fresh herbs and green onions

-- Add the chickpea flour, nutritional yeast, chili powder, and salt to a medium bowl and mix.
+- Add the chickpea flour, nutritional yeast, chili powder, turmeric if using, and salt to a medium bowl and mix.
 Then, add in the water and whisk until smooth.

 - The recommendation when working with chickpea flour: let the batter sit for a while (15 minutes-1 hour) to allow the chickpea flour to better hydrate before cooking.
 The reality: I’m too hungry to care and usually don’t wait, and it seems to turn out just fine.
 So you decide if you would like to allow the chickpea flour to soak and enjoy some spa time first or not.